Listed in: Philosophy, as PHIL-217

 Jyl Gentzler (Section 01)

-Limited to 25 students.
+Limited to 25 students with 10 spots reserved for first-year students.
 Fall semester.
 Professor Gentzler.